CharlieDigital/covidcureid/README.md

 This is where we will import our raw data files which will trigger the Function `ProcessDataFile` to parse the file.

-Next, we will initialize the local CosmosDB using the command:
+Next, we will initialize the local CosmosDB using the command (the keys are the standard local keys; replace with your account key when pushing into Azure):

 ```
 az cosmosdb database create --db-name CovidCureId --key "C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==" --url-connection "https://localhost:8081"